 If you’re standing at a checkout and the chip won’t work on your credit card, don’t give up right away.
-Here’s what to do when you swipe but can’t complete your purchase because your chip doesn’t work.
+Here’s what to do when you swipe but can’t complete your purchase because of a debit or credit card chip not working.

-Chips are a new security feature, but it’s hard to appreciate them when a broken chip keeps you from completing your purchase.
+Chips are a new security feature to reduce fraud, but it’s hard to appreciate them when a broken chip keeps you from completing your purchase.
 It happened to a longtime friend, and another friend of his provided a solution.
 I had to share it, because I know it will happen to others.

 This workaround isn’t ideal, but it can get you out of a bind.
 Remember this trick for the next time you get stuck.
 It can save the embarrassment becoming a deadbeat and having to leave without your purchase.